magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-4.md

 ### Partner contributions

 The following table highlights contributions made by Partners.
-This table lists the Partner who contributed the pull request, the external pull request, and the GitHub issue number associated with it (if available).
+This table lists the Partner who contributed the pull request, the external pull request number, and the GitHub issue number associated with it (if available).

 {% include release-notes/engcomm-2-4-4-partner.md %}